• Skip to main content

 Minimally Invasive? – Yeah Right!

-The above rules are only some of the hardships you will have to bear after surgery besides the real pain after ‘minimally invasive’ laparoscopic weight loss surgery.
+The above rules are only some of the hardships you will have to bear after surgery besides the real pain after ‘minimally invasive’ laparoscopic surgery.

 Do Not Be Fooled by the Term Minimally Invasive.